As the coronavirus pandemic spread across the world, employee health came into sharp relief.

 While plan members with a physical disability can find support through many aspects of a formal benefits plan, like drug coverage or counselling through an employee assistance program, there are other avenues as well, notes Ramanathan.
 “At one of our sites, we had an employee who has a hearing disability and we always make it a point when that employee is attending meetings to bring in a sign language interpreter.”

-Providing specific equipment to facilitate a disabled employee’s tasks is another way, he says, referring to an employee with vision impairment who requires a large font computer setup.
+Providing specific equipment to facilitate tasks for an employee with disabilities is another way, he says, referring to an employee with vision impairment who requires a large font computer setup.

 Flexibility is also key when allowing staff to function on a time frame that makes their lives less complicated.
 Indeed, 40 per cent of BASF’s Canadian employees used some type of work-from-home arrangement before the coronavirus hit, making these arrangements ubiquitous.